-In fiscal year 2024 approximately 360 physicians, 121 medical students, 410 clinicians, 391 researchers, and 666 non-medical students/interns received training at Roswell Park.
+In fiscal year 2025 approximately 356 physicians, 223 medical students, 368 clinicians, 142 researchers, and 599 non-medical students/interns received training at Roswell Park.
 Physicians included oncology fellows, residents, and visiting physicians.
 Clinicians included nurses, physician assistants, pharmacists, and other healthcare professionals.
 Most are enrolled at the University at Buffalo's School of Medicine and Graduate Medical Education programs.
 Trainees also come from academic programs at twenty regional colleges and universities.
 Researchers include postdoctoral fellows and visiting scholars.
 Non-medical students include over 100 masters' and doctoral students enrolled in the Roswell Park Graduate Division of the University at Buffalo's Graduate School.

-Active patients diagnosed, treated, and/or seen in follow-up clinics increased 1.2% to 49,953 in 2024 compared to a 5.4% increase in 2023.
-Outpatient visits increased 2.9% to 302,957 in 2024 compared to a 2.0% increase in 2023.
+Active patients diagnosed, treated, and/or seen in follow-up clinics increased 4.7% to 52,292 in 2025 and increased 1.2% in 2024.
+Outpatient visits increased 5.3% to 318,437 in 2025 and increased 2.7% in 2024.